ruby/ruby.wasm/packages/npm-packages/ruby-head-wasm-wasi/README.md

 Returns **any** the RbValue object representing the given JS value

-### JsValueTransport

-Export a JS value held by the Ruby VM to the JS environment.
-This is implemented in a dirty way since wit cannot reference resources defined in other interfaces.
-In our case, we can't express `function(v: rb-abi-value) -> js-abi-value` because `rb-js-abi-host.wit`, that defines `js-abi-value`, is implemented by embedder side (JS) but `rb-abi-guest.wit`, that defines `rb-abi-value` is implemented by guest side (Wasm).

-This class is a helper to export by:

-1. Call `function __export_to_js(v: rb-abi-value)` defined in guest from embedder side.
-2. Call `function takeJsValue(v: js-abi-value)` defined in embedder from guest side with underlying JS value of given `rb-abi-value`.
-3. Then `takeJsValue` implementation escapes the given JS value to the `_takenJsValues` stored in embedder side.
-4. Finally, embedder side can take `_takenJsValues`.

-Note that `exportJsValue` is not reentrant.

 ### RbValue

 A RbValue is an object that represents a value in Ruby

-#### Parameters

-- `inner`
-- `vm`
-- `privateObject`

 #### call